realworldocaml/book/en/12a-parsing-json-and-xml.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ATD is (deliberately) similar to OCaml type definitions, with some important
+ATD is (deliberately) similar to OCaml type definitions.
+Each field can
-differences.
-Each field can include extra annotations to customise the parsing
+include extra annotations to customise the parsing code for a particular
-code for a particular backend.
-For example, the Github `scope` field above is
+backend.
+For example, the Github `scope` field above is defined as a variant
-defined as a variant type, but with the actual JSON values being defined
+type, but with the actual JSON values being defined explicitly (as lower-case
-explicitly (as lower-case versions).
+versions).

 The ATD spec can be compiled to a number of OCaml targets.
 Let's run the
 compiler twice, to generate some OCaml type definitions, and a JSON serialiser.